Two stunning barn conversions (sleeping 4 and 9) and a charming farmhouse (sleeping 9); perfect for free-range kids, beach lovers and walkers”

 - Dinner by arrangement

 - Full kitchen

 - Welcome hamper

 - We loved Bude's beaches.
-Summerleaze is a wide sandy stretch with a sheltered sea pool that's ideal for young ones to have a salt water dip.
-(Note, the Allens have a beach hut on Summerleaze that you can hire by the day, which includes 2 deckchairs and 2 body boards.)
+Summerleaze is a wide sandy stretch with Bude Sea Pool, which is sheltered pool ideal for young ones to have a salt water dip.
 Widemouth is vast and golden, a great place to bodyboard/learn to surf.
 Crooklets (the so-called 'Bondi of Britain') is also a surfers' favourite, and has great rock pooling.
-Northcott Mouth is especially lovely; a pebbled secret cove, again with rock pools
+Northcott Mouth is especially lovely;

 - Go walking – the north Cornish stretch of the South West Coast path is spectacular, tough in parts but rewarded by sensational views from high cliffs and dramatic geology (particular highlights are the zig-zag folds at Millook)